WattBox® IP+ Controllable 12 Outlet (8 Controlled) Rack Mount Power Conditioner with Auto Reboot - Optional Faceplate

 Learn more about OvrC >>

 There’s nothing more frustrating than wasting time and money to roll a truck to a customer’s site for a simple reset.
 That problem is solved with WattBox IP+.
-Thanks to its self-healing auto reboot, if a router, satellite receiver or other device loses network connectivity, our smart detection technology will uncover the problem and automatically cycle the power.
+Thanks to its self-healing auto reboot, if a router, satellite receiver, or other device loses network connectivity, our smart detection technology will uncover the problem and automatically cycle the power.
+Plus, with OvrC you get real-time notifications when a WattBox IP+ loses its network connection or a device is rebooted.
 Watch the FAQ video on Auto Reboot

 Remote Access + IP Control